dice-group/ida-pg/librarian/README.md

 ```
 Using [checkouts](https://github.com/technomancy/leiningen/blob/stable/doc/TUTORIAL.md#checkout-dependencies) you can test changes across multiple modules without having to reinstall them to your local repo after each change.
 The cleaning step is required for hot-code reloading via [clojure.tools.namespace](https://github.com/clojure/tools.namespace) in the REPL.

 To get a REPL, just run `lein repl`.
 Module specific details are described in the READMEs of the individual modules (linked above).

 For simple interoperability with Maven all the Librarian modules also come with an automatically generated pom file.
 Those pom files are shipped with Librarian to allow users to integrate Librarian into pure Maven projects without having to install Leiningen or other Clojure specific tooling.
 Please remember to run `lein modules pom` after adding, removing or updating a dependency of a module to update the generated pom files.
+Only the `project.clj` files should be edited manually, the pom files should always be auto-generated to guarantee consistency between Maven and Leiningen.

 ## 4. Future tasks